 King Ly Thai Tong was deeply impressed by the young man’s feat and gave him a reward of gold and court titles.
 But the hero graciously rejected the reward and, instead, requested the King allow him and a number of poor people to reclaim land in the areas west of the capital in Thang Long.

-As the King gave his assent, the young man led the poor to reclaim their land and established 13 prosperous and famous agricultural settlements in the neighbourhood of Thang Long.
-When the man passed away, the locals honoured him as the village’s tutelary god and every year organize a festival to commemorate him.
+As the King gave his assent, the young man led the poor to reclaim their land and established 13 prosperous and famous agricultural settlements in the neighborhood of Thang Long.
+When the man passed away, the locals honored him as the village’s tutelary god and every year organize a festival to commemorate him.

 Following the example of the man, inhabitants in Le Mat began to farm snakes.

 Le Mat Village Festival consists of many unique rites and folk activities, such as the water offering ceremony, the snake killing dance – one of the ten ancient dances in the imperial capital of Thang Long—and the rite of catching carp.

 The snake catching job in Le Mat village, according to elders here, is a secret handed down from father to son.
 Together with the snake catching job, there is the snake – raising job and few families in the village make patent medicines for injury bitten by venomous snake.
 The snake catching job in Le Mat is famous all over regions because Le Mat people usually go to catch snakes everywhere but they don’t hand down the vocation outside.
 May be, Le Mat is the place where there are number of people who work at catching snake more crowded than anyplace in all over the North delta.
 Several legends and funny stories of snakes have been being preserved in cultural activities of Le Mat people community.